Crete - Gods, Myths and Minotaurs

 We bike East along the coast before turning inland near Annisaris and then climb up onto the Lasithi Plateau.
 The plateau actually has a few bumps on it, but a little more than midway through the ride we start snaking our way back down past small towns towards the Eastern end of the island.
-The last section is mainly flat as we make our way to Agios Nikolaos.
-It will be fairly quiet in Agios Nikolaos at the end of April, but in the high season, it attracts a very eclectic set of international visitors to its bars, traditional tavernas, upscale shops and coffee houses.
+It will be fairly quiet in Elounda in early May.
+We stay at the Elounda Bay Palace which is located in a great spot.

-We start with an easy 10 miles around picturesque Mirabelo Bay before starting a loopy and challenging ride that takes us up 2000 feet before descending to the Southern coast of Crete at Koutsouras.
+We head South and ride through Agios Nikolaos and then around Mirabelo Bay before starting a loopy and challenging ride that takes us up 2000 feet before descending to the Southern coast of Crete at Koutsouras.
 From there, we still have a few humpty dumps along the coast for another 20k, but the hard work is mainly over.
-Lerepetra is also known as "the bride of the Libyan Sea" as it is the only major town on the Southern Coast of Crete.
+Lerapetra is also known as "the bride of the Libyan Sea" as it is the only major town on the Southern Coast of Crete.

 Day 4 - Tsoutsouros, Crete